-- 41. Credit risk mitigation techniques are only recognized if they meet the general requirements set out in Schedule 5 of the Bahamas Capital Regulations, 2020, in determining the risk weight for an exposure. - 42.
-While the use of credit risk mitigation techniques reduces or transfers credit risk, it simultaneously may increase other risks (i.e. residual risks) such as legal, operational, liquidity and market risks.
-Therefore, it is imperative that SFIs employ robust procedures and processes to control these risks, including strategy, consideration of the underlying credit, valuation, policies and procedures, systems and control of roll-off risks and management of concentration risk arising from the SFI's use of CRM techniques and its interaction with the SFI's overall credit risk profile.
-Where the Central Bank is not satisfied that these risks are adequately controlled, it may impose additional capital charges or take other supervisory action.
+- 42. Credit risk mitigation techniques are only recognised if they meet the general requirements set out in the Fourth Schedule of the Capital Regulations, in determining the risk weight for an exposure. - 43.
+While the use of the credit risk mitigation techniques reduces or transfers credit risk, it simultaneously may increase other risks (i.e. residual risks) such as legal, operational, liquidity and market risks.
+Therefore, it is imperative that SFIs employ robust procedures and processes to control these risks, including strategies, consideration of the underlying credit, valuation, policies and procedures, systems and control of roll-off risks, and management of concentration risk arising from the SFI's use of the CRM techniques and its interaction with the SFI's overall credit risk profile.
+Where the Central Bank is not satisfied that these risks are adequately controlled, it may impose additional capital charges or take other supervisory action. - 44.
+SFIs may use the CRM technique to reduce the capital requirement for an exposure, where a transaction is secured by eligible collateral, guarantee or netting arrangements. - 45.
+SFIs must have collateral management policies in place to control, monitor and report: - (a) the risk to which margin agreements exposes them (such as the volatility and liquidity of the securities exchanged as collateral); - (b) the concentration risk to particular types of collateral; - (c) the re-use of collateral (both cash and non-cash) including potential liquidity shortfalls resulting from the reuse of collateral received from counterparties; - (d) the surrender of rights on collateral posted to counterparties; and

-- 43. SFI may use the credit risk mitigation technique to reduce the capital requirement for an exposure, where a transaction is secured by eligible collateral, guarantee or netting arrangements. - 44.
-SFIs must have collateral management policies in place to control, monitor and report: - (a) the risk to which margin agreements exposes them (such as the volatility and liquidity of the securities exchanged as collateral); - (b) the concentration risk to particular types of collateral; - (c) the re-use of collateral (both cash and non-cash) including potential liquidity shortfalls resulting from the reuse of collateral received from counterparties; - (d) the surrender of rights on collateral posted to counterparties; and - (e) has clear and robust procedures for timely liquidation of the collateral in the event of default. - 45.
+- (e) has clear and robust procedures for timely liquidation of the collateral in the event of default. - 46.
 Disclosure requirements must also be observed for SFIs to obtain capital relief in respect of any credit risk mitigation technique used.